-Opioid abuse has become an all-American epidemic, unique to our country and widespread enough to be called a public health outbreak.
-Abuse covers all ages, races, classes, and genders, however, the most typical victim is a non-Hispanic Caucasian male in his mid-30s.
+Opioid abuse is an all-American epidemic, unique to our country.
+It is widespread enough to carry the label of a public health outbreak.
+Abuse covers all ages, races, classes, and genders; however, the most typical victim is a non-Hispanic Caucasian male in his mid-30s.
 Is there a solution to this opioid abuse crisis?

-In emergency rooms, nurses are not surprised when new overdose patients are rolled in on stretchers.
+In emergency rooms, there is no element of surprise in overdose patients rolling in on stretchers.
 Emergency department visits involving opioids keep rising year after year.
-Overdose is becoming so widely common that many doctors no longer need to run lab tests to determine which drug caused it.
+Overdose is becoming so widely prevalent that many doctors no longer need to run lab tests to determine which drug caused it.
 Observations such as dilated pupils mean cocaine, amphetamines, and hallucinogens.
 Constricted pupils almost always point to an opiate.

-Opiate abuse also causes the characteristic “nodding out”, scratching, cold and clammy skin.
-In the wrong amounts, overdose is always just a few breaths away – and when that breath begins to sound like a rattle – the person is officially in the midst of an overdose that all too frequently leads to death.
+Opiate abuse also causes the characteristic “nodding out,” scratching, cold and clammy skin.
+In the wrong amounts, an overdose is always just a few breaths away – and when that breath begins to sound like a rattle – the person is officially amid an overdose that all too frequently leads to death.

-The thought of a loved one – anyone – dying like this is terrifying, and reality is that every 19 minutes, one person in this country dies of opioid overdose.
-Hydrocodone, OxyContin, and Percocet are three examples of this medication, the only one known to man that is routinely prescribed and kills patients so frequently.
+The thought of a loved one – anyone – dying like this is terrifying, and reality is that every 19 minutes, one person in this country dies of an opioid overdose.

 The United States is embarrassingly leading the charge in opioid abuse.
 75% of the world’s opioid prescription drugs are prescribed here, and it is the number one cause of preventable death.
-We can’t point our fingers in one direction to place blame, however, certain pharmaceutical companies and doctors certainly had a heavy hand in leading to these statistics.
+We can’t point our fingers in one direction to blame; however, individual pharmaceutical companies and doctors certainly had a heavy hand in leading these statistics.

 Some staggering facts include:

-- 259 million opioid prescriptions are written yearly – enough to give every American adult their own bottle of pills
+- Every year, doctors write 259 million opioid prescriptions.
+That’s enough to give every American adult their bottle of pills.

-- 91% of people who survived an overdose are able to get a new prescription, often from the same doctor
+- 91% of people who survive an overdose can get a new prescription, often from the same doctor.

-- 80% of heroin users started off using pain pills
+- 80% of heroin users started off using pain management pills.

 - 94% of respondents in a 2014 survey of people in treatment said they chose to use heroin because prescription opioids were more expensive and difficult to obtain.